Black Women in STEM: Dr. Lilia A. Abron

-Sanitary engineering is a field that seeks to utilize engineering methods to improve communities by upgrading sanitation via the removal and disposal of human waste, and increasing a safe water supply.
+Sanitary engineering is a field that seeks to utilize engineering methods to improve communities by upgrading sanitation via the removal and disposal of human waste and increasing the safe water supply.

 Academic Pursuit of Environmental Engineering

-At the age of 21, Abron earned a Bachelor of Science degree in Chemistry from LA Moyne College, which is an Historically Black College (HBCU) in Memphis.
-This was at a time when there were little to no other black women in science, technology, engineering and mathematics (STEM) - in fact, at that time, there were very few women in STEM at all.
+At the age of 21, Abron earned a Bachelor of Science degree in Chemistry from LA Moyne College, which is a Historically Black College (HBCU) in Memphis.
+This was at a time when there were little to no other black women in science, technology, engineering, and mathematics (STEM)—in fact, at that time, there were very few women in STEM at all.

 She completed her doctoral degree at the University of Iowa (UI), allowing her to join the ranks of the handful of other black female scientists with advanced degrees.

 After her college days were over, Abron took on engineering professor positions at Tennessee State University (TSU), and prestigious Vanderbilt and Howard Universities.
-Then in 1978, Abron decided to try her hand at entrepreneurship, when she founded and became the CEO of engineering firm, PEER Consultants, PC.
+Then in 1978, Abron decided to try her hand at entrepreneurship when she founded and became the CEO of the engineering firm, PEER Consultants, PC.

 Abron has remained at the helm of PEER Consultants, PC ever since.
 With the establishment of PEER, she is one of the first engineering professionals to suggest and actually demonstrate that sustainability initiatives can rapidly advance the condition of impoverished people all over the world.